Brandosuba/REUAtPSU-Training-Projects/README.md

 An agent in the ABM is a car that drives on the road (cannot drive in forest).  <br>

 **Understanding the ABM** <br>
-We used a grid-world approach: the environment is split up into a # of grid cells.
+We used a grid-world approach: the environment is split up into a # of grid cells. <br>
-Agents (cars) can only move from one grid cell to the next.
+Agents (cars) can only move from one grid cell to the next. <br>
-Grid cells have a limit on how many cars/people can occupy them.
+Grid cells have a limit on how many cars/people can occupy them. <br>
-We also keep track of which cities cars have visited.
+We also keep track of which cities cars have visited. <br>